kwdiggs/smartdel/README.md

 </p>

 <p>
 Upon file deletion, files are moved to the recycle bin and the filename and filepath 2-tuples are stored in the .table.txt file, where they can later be recovered and used.
-Unless the delete and forget option is used, in which case the file is deleted permanently.
 In the bin, files are stored in the format filename_version, where version is an integer.
 </p>

 <p>